 [Essex County Deeds & Wills Book 10, p53-54.]

 Some family genealogists have interpreted this will to mean that Sarah Munday was Peatle’s daughter.
 But the will does not mention any relationships whatsoever.
 Furthermore, there are no court, probate, or deed records in Old Rappahannock or Essex counties that mention anyone named Peatle until September 1694, after which John Peatle appears regularly as a witness to deeds, wills and bonds by neighbors of the Mundays.
 (Note also that Thomas Munday must have married Sarah several years after arriving in Rappahannock, since his children were all still minors in 1700, but several years before the arrival of John Peatle.)
 It is perhaps more likely that John Peatle was a recently arrived single man with no children of his own who lived with the Munday family — his modest estate contained no household items of any kind, which suggests that he was a boarder.
 That he was a boarder of the Munday family is suggested by the fact that his estate was inventoried by three close neighbors of Thomas Munday.
-He must have had some special relationship with teenaged Hannah Munday, which might account for naming her the executor rather than her parents or siblings.
+He must have had some special relationship with teenaged Hannah Munday, which might account for naming her the chief heir and executor rather than her parents or siblings.

 A stillard (sometimes called a steelyard) is a large off-center balance scale, perhaps used by Peatle to weigh cloth (he seems to have been a tailor) or perhaps tobacco.
 The item to be weighed is placed on the short arm and weights are hooked onto the long arm.
 Dimity is a kind of cloth, at this time in history probably of either silk or wool.